Hosted by Huskies

 -Boletes, Chantarelles and many other mushrooms from July until late autumn

 -Cloudberries (July), Blueberries (July-September), Lingonberries & Crowberries (August-September)

 As every evening you will have the chance to enjoy the great combination of traditional Finnish sauna and dipping into a refreshing lake water.
 In the evening we will make dinner of our catch.

 Day 4: Husky trekking day.
 Today we will pack the car with some eager huskies and head to one of the many nature trails we have in Kuhmo.
 Each participant will get an own husky, a special belt and a shock-absorbing leash.
 Huskies are very eager to pull and your job is to follow and slow down on the tricky parts.
 Afterwards you will feel the hiking in your muscles – no need for a gym!
 Having the dogs with also helps us to see, smell and hear better what is out there in the nature.
-Lunch by the fire, some sausages for the dogs as well.

 Day 7: Departure from Kajaani or Kuopio airport.